lych1233/compactDRL/drl/td3/README.md

-### Commands and Tips for PPO
+### Commands and Tips for TD3

-Here is an example command to train a a2c agent, containing those hyperparameters of the first prior to consider:
+Here is an example command to train a td3 agent, containing those hyperparameters of the first prior to consider:

 ```
 CUDA_VISIBLE_DEVICES=0 python run.py \
     --exp_name $exp_name --seed $seed \
     --scenario mujoco --env Hopper-v3 \
-    --algo a2c \
+    --algo td3 \
-    --num_T 10000000 --test_interval 20000 \
+    --num_T 3000000 --test_interval 20000 \
-    --sample_steps 256 --num_env 16 --num_minibatch 1 \ # Use the full batch is safe; always use mutiple envs
-    --buffer_capacity 256 \ # make it at least the same as sample_steps
-    --lr 3e-4 --lam 0.95
+    --actor_lr 3e-4 --critic_lr 3e-4 --batch_size 128 \ # Learning rates are of the most important
+    --online_noise_scale 0.1 --target_noise_scale 0.2 --target_noise_clip 0.5 # Noise for exploration and target critic value smoothing; default setting works well; you may use --OU_noise for a better exploration in certain environments
 ```